Chicago Concussion Lawyer

 How Do You Prove a Concussion Is Someone Else’s Fault?

 “Negligence” forms the basis of most personal injury claims.
-To have a negligence claim against someone, victims need to prove that:
+To have a negligence claim against someone, you need to prove the following:

 The Defendant Owed You a Duty of Care